judka-uriel/uriel-book/uriel_en.md

 With the support of the common people, the rabbis participated in legislation.
-As a result of sharp debates between different schools within the Perushim movement, many new laws were born.
+As a result of sharp debates between different schools within the Perushim denomination, many new laws were born.
 An exemplary instance of constructive debates is the reconciliation of positions between the school of Shammai and the school of Hillel — *Beit Shammai* vs *Beit Hillel*.
 <!-- Often the school of Hillel is credited with always granting their opponents